-We are delighted that David Shrigley OBE is our very first Patron of the National Centre for Creative Health.
+David Shrigley OBE joined us as the first Patron of the National Centre for Creative Health in December 2025.
 David Shrigley (1968) is a renowned British contemporary artist whose work revels in the absurd.
 Through drawing, sculpture, animation, and installation, he captures the strange, the awkward, and the darkly funny in everyday life.

 In 2016, David attended a roundtable in the Houses of Parliament to hear the stories of people who had experienced ill-health and had found that being creative helped them.
 In response, David made a series of illustrations which were included in the short report Creative Health: The Arts for Health and Wellbeing .